ncbi/cxx-toolkit/pages/ch_cmconfig.md

 Few options define requirements and compilation features:

--   *--with-components=*”LIST” – explicitly enable or disable components (external packages) listed in LIST.
+-   *--with-components=*"LIST" – explicitly enable or disable components (external packages) listed in LIST.
 Many libraries and applications in the NCBI C++ Toolkit use external packages.
 It can be image manipulation, database interface, compression library.
 The list of available components depends on build environment.
 Usually, Toolkit projects either require or may use such components when they are available.
 If a project requires something which is not found, this project will be excluded from build.
 With this configuration option it is possible to disable components even when they are available - use minus sign (for example, *-BerkeleyDB*).
 If a component is listed here, but it is not found, configuration will treat it as error and fail.
 For example:

 ```
     --with-components="Z;-PCRE;XML"
 ```

--   *--with-features=*”LIST” - specify compilation features.
+-   *--with-features=*"LIST" - specify compilation features.
 Features are used to fine-tune build settings and enable or disable certain experimental settings.
 The list of available features depends on build environment.
 Some of available features are listed here:
     -   *BinRelease* - changes several settings, is used when building an application for public release
     -   *CfgMT* - on Windows adds build configurations which use static multithreaded runtime libraries
     -   *CfgProps* - on Windows, modifies Visual Studio solution to use custom Properties file (which defines build settings)